 While the substance’s addictive properties are a material issue, there’s more downside to methadone programs.
 We see these issues all the time in our Summit Detox South Florida detox center programs.
 Instead of just mentioning the potential for other methadone problems, we’ll lay them out for you:

 As we indicated above, not all addiction treatment specialists are sold on the idea of prescribing methadone.
 So, what other alternatives might there be?
-The fact is clients can always start with a standard medically monitored program with the expectation of it taking longer than usual.
+The fact is patients can always start with a standard medically monitored program with the expectation of it taking longer than usual.
 Several holistic detox options are showing great promise.
-It’s really up to the medical professionals to figure out what’s best for each client.
+It’s really up to the medical professionals to figure out what’s best for each patient.

-The success of your time in treatment depends a lot on you getting through withdrawal as easy as possible.
+The success of your time in treatment depends a lot on you getting through withdrawal as easily as possible.
 If methadone treatment is the doctor’s call, that might well be your best option.
 We would like you to call us at 866.341.0638.
 We would love the opportunity to discuss your treatment options with you.